This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 During the pre-conference networking event, I ran into a dozen people who were working on starting their blog.

-There wasn’t an official count, but there seemed to be an equal number of attendees of beginning blogger, intermediate blogger, and advanced expert bloggers.
+There wasn’t an official count, but there seemed to be an equal number of attendees of beginning bloggers, intermediate bloggers, and advanced expert bloggers.

 Connecting with peers who are at a similar stage in their blogging/business journey is just as important and enriching as networking with experts.
 Listen to the stories of your peers, their goals and struggles.